raduceaca1234/GithubGistAPI/README.md

 - Gist contents: When clicking one of the Gists, display the content of the file

 # Details about implementation
-I used React to implement this assessment.
+- I used React to implement this assessment.
-I used both class components and functional components.
+- I used both class components and functional components.
-I also used bootstrap for nice UI elements and redux in order to store the gists.
+- I also used bootstrap for nice UI elements and redux in order to store the gists.

 # Further implementations
-A better and more userfriendly UI.
+- A better and more userfriendly UI.
+- To use axios to get the data.
+For the moment I used the classical fetch.
+- To use more functional components, because functional components are much more easier to read and you end up with less code.
+It will get easier to separate container and presentational components because you need to think more about your component’s state